Yandex Cloud

 5. Download and unpack the archive.

-6. Make sure the text in the <image_name>.txt files matches that in the respective images.
+6. Verify that the text in the <image_name>.txt files matches the text on the corresponding images.

 How to delete the resources you createdHow to delete the resources you created